assouline-sh/old-cyber-stuff/README.md

 Sniffer: Sniff a victim’s network traffic by poisoning their ARP cache to redirect all traffic through the attacking system and look for unencrypted credentials sent on ports that often run less secure protocols

+Spotify to MP3: Convert all tracks in a given spotify playlist to MP3 files with corresponding metadata.
+Easier to load songs onto my ipod

 XKCD Password Generator: Generate a customized password, inspired by XKCD comic about four common words being a sufficiently strong password